alephjs/alephjs.org/pages/docs/advanced-features/dynamic-importing.md

 ---
-title: Dynamic Import
+title: Dynamic Importing
 authors:
   - ije
 ---

-# Dynamic Import
+# Dynamic Importing

 Aleph.js provides a [`dynamic`](/docs/api-reference/framework/react/mod.ts#dynamic) HOC that allows you to import components asynchronously, in case you might want to import a component **asynchronously (lazy)** if it is too large or you don't want it to be rendered during **SSR**.